 Most people hope to go straight home from the hospital after surgery or being ill.
 But even if you and your health care provider planned for you to go home, your recovery may be slower than expected.
 So, you may need to go to a skilled nursing or rehabilitation facility.

 Skilled nursing facilities provide care for people who are not yet able to care for themselves at home.
 After your stay at the facility, you may be able to return home and care for yourself.

 SNF; SAR; Sub-acute rehab

-If your surgery is planned, discuss discharge planning with your doctors and nurses in the weeks beforehand.
-They can advise you about whether going directly home will be good for you.
+If your surgery is planned, discuss discharge arrangements with your providers in the weeks beforehand.
+They can tell you whether going straight home will be good for you.

-If your stay in the hospital was not planned, you or your family should discuss discharge planning with your health care provider as soon as possible during your time in the hospital.
+If your stay in the hospital was not planned, you or your family should discuss discharge arrangements with your provider as soon as possible during your time in the hospital.
 Most hospitals have staff who coordinate discharge planning.

 Planning ahead helps ensure you can go to a place that provides high-quality care and is located where you would like it to be.
 Keep in mind: